egorbos/sql-kit-engine/README.md

 }
 ```

-In `SQLKitEngine` uses `camel_case` key encoding/decoding strategy, which means that your table `some_models` structure should have the following field names: `id`, `value`, `unique_value`.
+`SQLKitEngine` use `camel_case` key encoding/decoding strategy, which means that your table `some_models` structure should have the following field names: `id`, `value`, `unique_value`.
 Actions for encoding/decoding field names are performed automatically when preparing a SQL query.

 You can also use the `SQLKit` framework to create your database structure: